Hybrid Diffusion for Simultaneous Symbolic and Continuous Planning: Hybrid Diffusion Planning

 where we set $\lambda =\frac{1}{30}$ to balance out the magnitude of the loss terms.
-An overview of the training procedure is outlined in Algorithm~\ref{alg:hybrid_diffusion_training}.
+A training overview is outlined in Algorithm~\ref{alg:hybrid_diffusion_training}.

-\looseness=-1 A key aspect is that we train \model with independently sampled levels of corruption $k_c$ and $k_d$, such that the amount of corruption for the symbolic and continuous plan can diverge, leading the model to use information from one plan modality to uncorrupt the other.
+\looseness=-1 During training, both plans are corrupted using the forward process.
+Notably, the corruption levels are sampled independently, \(k_c,k_d \sim \mathcal{U}[0,K]\), allowing for different degrees of corruption for each plan modality.
+This leads the model to use information from one plan modality to uncorrupt the other.
 For example, if the discrete plan is fully unmasked ($k_d=0$) during a training iteration, the denoiser can learn to exploit the information in the discrete sequence when denoising the continuous trajectory.
-In contrast, when the discrete plan is fully masked ($k_d=K_d$), the denoiser learn to denoise the continuous trajectory unconditionally without relying on the masked information.
+In contrast, when the discrete plan is fully masked ($k_d=K$), the denoiser learn to denoise the continuous trajectory unconditionally without relying on the masked information.
 This technique is related to Diffusion Forcing~\cite{chen2024diffusion}, which also learns correspondences through independent levels of corruption.